-Whether you go camping as a family or send the kids off to summer camp, you’re going to love this easy handprint campfire craft.
+It’s summertime, and for many people around the country, that means camping season!
+Whether you go on a camp out as a family or send the kids off to summer camp, you’ll love this easy handprint campfire craft.

 Supplies